-Annalisa Crannell received her PhD from Brown University, writing her dissertation in the area of non-linear partial differential equations.
-For many years after that, she published in the area of discrete topological dynamical systems, with particular interest in quasi-continuous functions.
+I received my PhD from Brown University, writing my dissertation in the area of non-linear partial differential equations.
+For many years after that, I published in the area of discrete topological dynamical systems, with particular interest in quasi-continuous functions.

-But her current research is much more accessible and visual.
-Together with students and with research colleauges, she asks questions about the applications of projective geometry to perspective art: specifically, how do we project our three-dimensional world onto a two-dimensional canvas?
+But my current research is much more accessible and visual.
+Together with students and with research colleauges, I ask questions about the applications of projective geometry to perspective art: specifically, how the heck do we project our three-dimensional world onto a two-dimensional canvas?

-Crannell teaches classes ranging from Calculus to Projective Geometry to Analysis, and she also enjoys including students in independent studies and research.
+I teach classes ranging from Calculus to Projective Geometry to Analysis, and I also enjoy including students in independent studies and research.

-She is excedingly fond of using Inquiry Based Learning and the Modified Moore Method in her teaching.
-Some of the worksheets she uses in her class appear in these Course Materials pages.
+I am exceedingly fond of using Inquiry Based Learning in my teaching.
+Some of the worksheets I use in my class appear in these Course Materials pages.

-Crannell enjoys working with students.
+I enjoy working with students.
 Not all Independent Studies result in published papers, but some do.
-Below are papers Crannell has co-published with F&M students:
+Below are papers I have co-published with F&M students:

 - with Stephanie Douglas (`12), ``Drawing on Desargues,'' Mathematics Intelligencer, 34:2 (2012) 7--12.